Exam complaints

 Prior dialogue with the assessor

 A conversation with the assessor about the exam answer/performance will not affect the Office for Study Programmes and Student Affairs' assessment of the complaint.
-The sole purpose is for the student to gain an understanding of and an explanation of the assessment given which may lead to the student no longer wishing to complain or wishing to withdraw an already submitted complaint, or that the student can write a better justification for his/her complaint.
+The sole purpose is for the student to gain an understanding of and an explanation of the assessment given, which may lead to the student no longer wishing to complain or wishing to withdraw an already submitted complaint or that the student can write a better justification for his/her complaint.

 A possible conversation with the assessor about an exam answer/performance cannot lead to a changed assessment unless an error in the assessment is discovered.